Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Simulation

 \subsection{Simulation results}

 Figure~\ref{fig:sim_data} shows an example of the estimated linear model (left panel) and nonlinear model (right panel), both using data generated from a linear probability function and an interaction mean function.
 In the true model, the variation in the first cluster mean $\{\mu_{1, t}\}_{t=1}^{296}$ over time is largely due to $\bPsi_{\cdot, 4}$, which is highly correlated with sunlight and thus oscillates regularly with a daily periodicity.
 The interaction in the linear effect of $\bPsi_{\cdot,4}$ with $\bPsi_{\cdot,1}$ causes the true amplitude of the oscillation to become smaller at high latitudes.
 However, the estimated linear model fails to capture this and the amplitude of the estimated oscillation in ${\mu}_{1, t}$ does not shrink enough in high latitudes.
 It also noticeably underestimates the first cluster mean $\mu_{1,t}$ when $t \in [40, 110]$, as well as the second cluster mean $\mu_{2,t}$ across all time points.
 In contrast, the nonlinear model more accurately captures the change in amplitude, with its estimated means closely matching the ground truth at all time points.
-Figure~\ref{fig:nll} shows the aggregate summary of the simulation results.
-The y-axis values in each panel is the negative log-pseudolikelihood (NLPL) of an estimated model {\it after} subtracting the NLPL model of the oracle, or true generating model.
-It is clear that the nonlinear model almost uniformly outperforms the linear model in terms of the out-of-sample negative log-pseudolikelihood, which demonstrates a better fit to the data.
-(The nonlinear model even outperforms for linear data sometimes, which may be due to large sample sizes with relatively little noise, which makes training and test datasets very similar.)
+Supplement E shows that the nonlinear model results are reproducible across a variety of hidden layer widths (Supplementary Figure S11) and draws of the random weights (Supplementary Figure S12).